katarzynabeszta/js-game/README.md

 Used Java Script, CSS (SCSS), HTML.

-Game made to practice and learn Java Scipt.
+Game made to practice and learn Java Script language.